 Republic Bank Named a Best Bank in America by Newsweek

-Republic Bank & Trust Company’s (“Republic” or the “Bank”) has been named Best Bank in Kentucky with assets up to $10 billion in Newsweek’s annual rankings, America’s Best Banks 2022.
+Republic Bank & Trust Company (“Republic” or the “Bank”) has been named Best Bank in Kentucky with assets up to $10 billion in Newsweek’s annual rankings, America’s Best Banks 2022.

 “We are thrilled to be recognized by Newsweek,” Republic Bank President and CEO Logan Pichel said.
 “This reflects the great work happening in all areas of the bank.
 Our people, from our associates to the customers we serve, are the reason we’re at the top of the list and I’m so proud of our entire team for making this recognition possible.”